jflorian/doubledog-systemd/README.md

 See `Where=` in systemd.mount(5).
 Takes an absolute path of a directory of the mount point.
 See also `namevar` above for an alternate way to specify the mount point.

 ##### `mnt_wantedby`
 See `WantedBy=` in systemd.unit(5).
 The systemd target in which this mount is wanted.
 This is only relevant when `enabled` is `true`.
 Defaults to `multi-user.target`, though values such as `local-fs.target` and `remote-fs.target` may also be good choices.
 Run `systemctl -l -t target` for a list of targets.
-This may be passed as either as a single string or an array of such.
+Must match the [Systemd::Unitlist](#systemdunitlist-data-type) data type.

 Note that if it makes sense to have systemd make this mount be wanted by some other unit, you likely want to do the same via Puppet's `require` meta-parameter.
 It's your responsibility to ensure they agree.